Banyuasin River

 The Banyuasin River (Sungai Banyuasin, lit.
 'Salty Water River') is a river in southern Sumatra, Indonesia, about 500 km northwest of the capital Jakarta.

 Geography

-The river flows in the southern area of Sumatra with predominantly tropical rainforest climate (designated as Af in the Köppen–Geiger climate classification).
+The river flows in South Sumatra province with predominantly tropical rainforest climate (designated as Af in the Köppen–Geiger climate classification).
 The annual average temperature in the area is 23 °C. The warmest month is July, when the average temperature is around 24 °C, and the coldest is March, at 22 °C. The average annual rainfall is 2579 mm.
 The wettest month is April, with an average of 344 mm rainfall, and the driest September, with 99 mm rainfall.